npodobed/440_project/README.md

 2. download data from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE182202 and place into **data/raw/** directory (create if needed)
     - unzip GSM5520356_s9_rosa26WT_p8.tar.gz to get experiment directory
     - in experiment directory unzip *.tsv.gz and *.mtx.gz to get individual data files
+	- for the first figure, only the file matrix.mtx is used

 3. Run UMAP.py to generate the figure for pset 4.